storesafe/cordova-sqlite-storage/README.md

 DISCLAIMER:

 Created by @Joenoon:

-Adapted to 1.5 by coomsie
+Adapted to 1.5 by @coomsie

 DISCLAIMER: